Introduction to nutrition, nutrient and their importance on crop production

 leaves (It resembles boron deficiencies)

 - Terminal buds may deteriorate and die in fruits trees.
-Root growth is Impaired.
+Root growth is

 - Destruction of cell well structure results in disturbance of nuclear and cell